Hey U X: Singles

 "Night Garden" featuring British musician Bakar and American producer Kenny Beats was released on 15 July 2020 as the album's official lead single.
 "Snail" was released on 10 August 2020 and served the album's second single.
 Both "Night Garden" and "Snail" received music videos to support their release.
 "Plain" was released on 27 October 2020 as the third single, but did not receive a music video to support its release.
 "Kool" was released as the fourth single from the album, along with a music video.

 Hey U X also includes the song "Supalonely" featuring Gus Dapperton, which served as the third single from the 2019 EP Stella & Steve, and achieved mainstream international success following its popularization on the social media platform TikTok in early 2020.

 Critical reception

 Hey U X received mostly positive reviews.
 At Metacritic, which assigns a normalised score out of 100 to ratings from publications, the album received an average score of 78 based on 10 reviews, indicating "generally favorable reviews".
 Radio New Zealand ranked the album at number 16 on their list of the 20 best albums of 2020.

 Track listing

+Personnel

+Credits adapted from the liner notes of Hey U X.